MHShetty/notifier_plugin/README.md

 A `Notifier` is a simple object that maintains and notifies a set of listeners, whenever they are asked to do so.
 One can attach a Notifier to another Notifier, listen to the notification events of another Notifier, or even poll a Notifier for over a fixed duration or for fixed number of times.

-#### Instantiating a Notifier
+### Instantiating a Notifier

 Main Constructor (Default way):

 **Notifier({Iterable\<Notifier> attachNotifiers, Iterable\<Notifier> listenToNotifiers, Iterable\<Notifier> mergeNotifiers, Iterable\<Function> initialListeners, bool removeListenerOnError(Error)});**

 **attachNotifiers**: Attach these Notifier(s) to the Notifier that's being instantiated.

 **listenToNotifiers**: Make the Notifier that is being instantiated listen to these Notifier(s).

 **mergeNotifiers**: Merge the listeners of these Notifier(s) while instantiating this Notifier.

 **initialListeners**: Pass a set of listeners to be merged to the default set of listeners.

 **removeListenerOnError**: A special parameter that accepts a function that can be used to handle anything that gets thrown while notifying the listeners/even remove them (if needed) (if this function returns `true` the listener gets removed; if it returns `false` then nothing really happens; and if it returns `null`, the error simply gets `rethrown`)

-The constructor automatically initializes the Notifier. (init)

 Copy Constructor (By cloning):